What is olaparib?

 You will have olaparib until it stops working or if you get severe side effects.

 You will have regular hospital appointments while taking olaparib to check how well your treatment is working.
 How often you will have these appointments will depend on your hospital.
-You will probably have one hospital appointment a month for the first year of treatment.
+You will probably have one hospital appointment every 2-4 weeks during the first year of treatment.
 After the first year, you will probably have hospital appointments every three months.

 At these appointments, you will have several tests.
 What tests you have, and how often you have them will depend on your hospital.
 Your healthcare team will discuss this with you.
 They may include: